Mitochondrial matrix

-In the mitochondrion, the matrix is the space within the inner membrane.
+In a mitochondrion, the matrix is the space within the inner membrane.
 It can also be referred as the mitochondrial fluid.
 The word "matrix" stems from the fact that this space is viscous, compared to the relatively aqueous cytoplasm.
 The mitochondrial matrix contains the mitochondrial DNA, ribosomes, soluble enzymes, small organic molecules, nucleotide cofactors, and inorganic ions.^{[1]} The enzymes in the matrix facilitate reactions responsible for the production of ATP, such as the citric acid cycle, oxidative phosphorylation, oxidation of pyruvate, and the beta oxidation of fatty acids.

 The composition of the matrix based on its structures and contents produce an environment that allows the anabolic and catabolic pathways to proceed favorably.
 The electron transport chain and enzymes in the matrix play a large role in the citric acid cycle and oxidative phosphorylation.
 The citric acid cycle produces NADH and FADH2 through oxidation that will be reduced in oxidative phosphorylation to produce ATP.

 The cytosolic, intermembrane space, compartment has a higher aqueous:protein content of around 3.8 μL/mg protein relative to that occurring in mitochondrial matrix where such levels typically are near 0.8 μL/mg protein.
 It is not known how mitochondria maintain osmotic balance across the inner mitochondrial membrane, although the membrane contains aquaporins that are believed to be conduits for regulated water transport.
 Mitochondrial matrix has a pH of about 7.8, which is higher than the pH of the intermembrane space of the mitochondria, which is around 7.0–7.4.
 Mitochondrial DNA was discovered by Nash and Margit in 1963.
 One to many double stranded mainly circular DNA is present in mitochondrial matrix.
 Mitochondrial DNA is 1% of total DNA of a cell.
 It is rich in guanine and cytosine content, and in humans is maternally derived.
 Mitochondria of mammals have 55S ribosomes.

 Composition

 Metabolites

 The matrix is host to a wide variety of metabolites involved in processes within the matrix.
 The citric acid cycle involves acyl-CoA, pyruvate, acetyl-CoA, citrate, isocitrate, α-ketoglutarate, succinyl-CoA, fumarate, succinate, L-malate, and oxaloacetate.
+Malonyl-CoA is also present, where it serves as the two-carbon donor for mitochondrial fatty acid synthesis (mtFAS) and as a donor for lysine malonylation.
 The urea cycle makes use of L-ornithine, carbamoyl phosphate, and L-citrulline.
 The electron transport chain oxidizes coenzymes NADH and FADH2.
 Protein synthesis makes use of mitochondrial DNA, RNA, and tRNA.
 Regulation of processes makes use of ions (Ca^{2+}/K^{+}/Mg^{+}).
 Additional metabolites present in the matrix are CO_{2}_{,} H_{2}O, O_{2}_{,} ATP, ADP, and P_{i}.